dadepo/Webmuncher/README.md

 }
 ```

-###Overview of krwkrw API.
+###Overview of webmuncher API.

 The accompanying Javadoc should be helpful in having an overview of the API.
 It can be gotten using the
 [Javadoc tool] (http://www.oracle.com/technetwork/articles/java/index-jsp-135444.html) or via Maven using the
 [Maven Javadoc plugin] (http://maven.apache.org/plugins/maven-javadoc-plugin/).

-More conveniently, thanks to Javadoc.io, you can also access the most recent Javadoc [online](http://www.javadoc.io/doc/com.blogspot.geekabyte.krwkrw/krwler/)
+More conveniently, thanks to Javadoc.io, you can also access the most recent Javadoc [online](http://www.javadoc.io/doc/com.blogspot.geekabyte.webmuncher/krwler/)

 The API for the older version: (Krakraw) can be find online [here](http://www.javadoc.io/doc/com.blogspot.geekabyte.krawkraw/krawler/)